streleck/Vizion-Guide/beats-with-script.md

 For debugging, you can view your Filebeat error logs at `/var/log/filebeat/filebeat` or change the configuration at `/etc/filebeat/filebeat.yml`.

 ## Metricbeat
+Metricbeat is a lightweight shipper for metric data, that will send system data and metrics to your Vizion Elk app. [more](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-overview.html)

-Enter the following into your console along with the url given to you when you created your Vizion ELK app.
+To install and configure Metricbeat, enter the following into your console along with the url given to you when you created your Vizion ELK app.

     curl ec2-54-184-247-238.us-west-2.compute.amazonaws.com/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x    install-config-metricbeat.sh; ./install-config-metricbeat.sh << your Vizion ELK url here >>